 Actor Richard Gere is one of the few men ever featured on the cover of Vogue.
 He appeared alongside Crawford, his then-wife, on the cover in 1992.

 05Claudia Schiffer: 16 Covers

-German supermodel Claudia Schiffer’s career has been nothing but impressive since she began modeling in the early 1990s.
+German supermodel, Claudia Schiffer’s career, has been nothing but impressive since she began modeling in the early 1990s.
 She's tallied up 16 Vogue covers.
-Schiffer was handpicked by Karl Lagerfeld to be the face of Chanel, and she has had numerous contracts with other luxury fashion brands.
+Schiffer was handpicked by Karl Lagerfeld to be the face of Chanel and starred in a campaign for Guess jeans.
+She has had numerous contracts with other luxury fashion brands.